-This is based on the current maximum rate of State Pension (Contributory) that applies in your situation, for example, if you are single, married or cohabiting, have dependent children or you are living alone.
+This is based on the current maximum rate of State Pension (Contributory) that applies in your situation, for example, if you are single, married, in a civil partnership or cohabiting, have dependent children or you are living alone.

 We calculate the weekly means limit by adding together:

 - the maximum rate of State Pension (Contributory)

 - plus €100.00 and

 - any further allowances as appropriate for a qualified adult, dependent child(ren), Living Alone Increase.

 Together, these give the total weekly means limit.